How to Make Bath Mat Fluffy Again?

 If you don’t want to spend extra time fluffing your bath mat, you can use some tricks in your washing machine to keep it fluffy.

 One option is to add fabric softener to the wash cycle when cleaning your bath mat.
-It will help it come out feeling softer and fluffier after a spin in the machine.
+It will help it feel softer and fluffier after a spin in the machine.

 Alternatively, you can use a fluffing spray designed specifically for towels and other fluffy items like bath mats.
-The sprays are made with ingredients that help maintain the fluffiness of your mats so they can be used again and again without losing their cozy look.
+The sprays are made with ingredients that help maintain the fluffiness of your mats so they can be used repeatedly without losing their cozy look.

 6. Use Rubber Gloves to Fluff-Up the Fibers